JetBrains/ring-ui/components/breaking-changes.md

 E.g. you should use import `ring-ui/components/react-ng/react-ng` instead of `react-ng/react-ng`.

-### 29-10-2015: Loader was renamed to LoaderInline to give place to the brand new Loader.
+### 29-10-2015: Loader was renamed to LoaderInline to give place to the brand new Loader

 LoaderInline is `display: inline-block` by default and shouldn't be used as the main loader anymore.